 Clearly, someone who practices and beliefs in organized religion or spiritual path is going to experience disconnect and maybe even resentment when their addiction takes off.
-It is not possible to feel good about one’s self and their spirituality if one is engaging in a path of self-destruction and loathing via chemical.
+It is not possible to feel good about one’s self and spirituality if one is engaging in a path of self-destruction and loathing via chemicals.
 But what may not be so easy to see is that most other people, those who do not have a chosen or strict path, also suffer from the same disconnect, it’s just a bit more difficult for them to see.
 When a person enters the realm of addiction, they are separated from their true selves via chemicals.
 In a very true sense, drugs and alcohol become a person’s “higher power”, in the sense that drugs and alcohol do for the user what they cannot do for themselves.
 Once that is established, it becomes very difficult or impossible for the individual to get back to their true selves or to love themselves with undergoing major changes.
 Not to mention, the way an addict or alcoholic treats others is usually very harsh or at the least manipulative and dishonest.
 Once this is in play, a person is removed even further from what makes them happy and whole.
 Alcoholics Anonymous literature refers to this as going “spiritually bankrupt”.
 This is one of the ways that addiction and alcoholism most damages people.
 Without help in this area, whatever that means for the individual, it is usually impossible to get recovery.

 Enjoy the spring!
 We’ll see you next month when we finish up this series with a positive look at how recovery gets us back in touch with our spirituality.
 See you then.